 Scenario 3: Cold Heart

-In the third scenario, the investigators must race the Germans to find a lost base camp across hostile antarctic terrain.
+In the third scenario, the investigators must race against the Germans to find a lost base camp in hostile, Antarctic terrain.

 How to Play

-The easiest and best way to play these scenarios is through the Arkham Horror (Super Complete Edition) mod for Tabletop Simulator.
-This avoids all the hassle of having to format, print and proxy all the cards, not to mention that it’s basically impossible to assemble a custom scenario without spoiling it.
+These scenarios are intended for the Arkham Horror (Super Complete Edition) mod for Tabletop Simulator, and I strongly recommend playing player-made content in this way.
+It avoids all the hassle of having to format, print and proxy all the cards, not to mention that it’s basically impossible to assemble a custom scenario without spoiling it.

 - 1 – Boston Red Line – Playable